 All the best,

-PS: Do you already eat vegan?
-If not I give you in the Articles about vegan life the best tips for an easy start.
+PS: Are you already eating a vegan diet?
+If not, I'll give you Article about vegan life the best tips for an easy start.